 Best Hostel in Istanbul: Jumba Hostel

-This hostel is the perfect home away from home for budget travelers in Istanbul.
-Run by three sisters, Jumba Hostel is stylish, cool and impossibly chic.
+This Istanbul hostel is the perfect home away from home for budget travellers in Istanbul.
+Jumba Hostel is stylish, cool and impossibly chic and is run by super cool three sisters!

-Comprised of private and dorm-style accommodations, the rooms are spotless and comfortable.
-Enjoy free coffee, tea and a personal touch at this Beyoglu hostel.
+The rooms are spotless and comfortable and comprise private and dorm rooms.
+Enjoy free coffee, tea and a personal touch at this Beyoglu hostel close to Taksim Square.

 Best Hotel in Istanbul: Basileus Hotel Istanbul

-Home to 15 million people and covering an area of 1,539 square kilometres, Istanbul is one of the largest cities in the world.
+Istanbul is one of the largest cities in the world and is home to 15 million people and covers an area of 1,539 square kilometres.
 It is divided into 39 districts: 25 on the European side and 14 on the Asian side.

 Not sure where to start?
 This guide will break down the city’s “must-sees” by interest and help you decide where to stay in Istanbul.

 Sultanahmet is the city’s most popular tourist destination.
-Home to Istanbul’s most iconic attractions, including Hagia Sophia and the Blue Mosque, this neighbourhood is perfect for first-time visitors to the city.
+Home to Istanbul’s old city and most of the iconic attractions, including Hagia Sophia and the Blue Mosque, this neighbourhood is perfect for first-time visitors to the city and an awesome base for your Istanbul itinerary.

 Travelling east you have the neighbourhood of the Grand Bazaar.
-Colourful and chaotic, this area is home to thousands of vendors and shops, as well as mosques and religious sites.
-It’s also one of the best places to stay in Istabul on a budget.
+This area is home to thousands of vendors and shops, as well as mosques and religious sites and offers a colourful and chaotic experience.
+It’s also one of the best places to stay in Istanbul on a budget as you’ll find plenty of cheap hotels around here.

 Crossing north over the Golden Horn you have the hip and trendy district of Karaköy.
 A former crumbling port, this neighbourhood is now home to Istanbul’s hottest restaurants and most stylish boutiques and hotels.

 Continuing north and west of Karaköy is the district of Beyoglu and the neighbourhood of Galata.
-Home to the city’s hottest nightlife, Galata and Beyoglu are where you’ll find a great variety of bars, restaurants and clubs, as well as accommodations options for all styles and budgets.
+Home to the city’s hottest nightlife, Galata and Beyoglu is where you’ll find a great variety of bars, restaurants and clubs and the famous Taksim Square.
+You’ll also find options for all styles and budgets from cheap hotels to luxury hotels and even hostels!
+It’s also well connected to public transport.

 Still not sure where to stay in Istanbul?
 Don’t worry we’ve got you covered below.